goperreault/goperreault.github.io/proj_aeroportmirabel.md

 </div>

 ## Current Landuse
 Map that shows how the land is used based on 2016 data.
-According to the [city's website](https://ville.mirabel.qc.ca/ville/a-propos-de-mirabel), Mirabel is home to 55 020 residents, where 87% of the land being for agricultural uses.
+According to the [city's website](https://ville.mirabel.qc.ca/ville/a-propos-de-mirabel), Mirabel is home to 55 020 residents, where a large portion of the land being for agricultural uses.
 <div id="mapidmirabelclass" style="width: 700px; height: 500px">
       <script>
             var mapmirabelclass = L.map('mapidmirabelclass').setView([45.657400, -74.185657], 10);